 Regularization is an approach in which all of the features in consideration are entered into a special multivariable statistical model for prediction of the clinical outcome, even if there are more features than study participants.
-The special model includes a penalty component which encourages the model to throw out or downplay the impact of features that are not relevant.
-There are various types of penalty functions each with different properties, such as the lasso (18), the ridge penalty (19), the elastic net (20), and others (15).
+The special model includes a penalty component which encourages the model to remove completely or downplay the impact of features that are not relevant.
+There are various types of penalty functions each with different properties, such as the lasso (23), the ridge penalty (24), the elastic net (25), and others (20).
 Each type of penalty term contains at least one tuning parameter, which may be pre-specified or selected using cross-validation.

 Each type of approach has its merits, and within each class there are a variety of specific models to choose from.
 It is difficult to determine what method will work best in advance.
-Instead of selecting a single model to use, multiple models can be averaged to improve prediction (21).
-This approach, called Bayesian model averaging has proven successful in different applications, including prediction of cancer subtypes (22).
-It is more common, however, to try out various different methods then select the one that performs the best on a small subset of the development sample.
-This is fine as long as the model selection is done entirely separately from the final validation sample.
+Instead of selecting a single model to use, multiple models can be averaged to improve prediction (26).
+This approach, called Bayesian model averaging, has proven successful in different applications, including prediction of cancer subtypes (27).
+It is more common, however, to try several different methods then select the one that performs the best on a small subset of the development sample.
+This is appropriate as long as the model selection is done entirely separately from the final validation sample.
 Leaking of information from the validation data into the model selection process can cause bias in insidious ways.
-Verify that the model selection and estimation process was done completely independently and locked down.

 In many oncology settings, such as pediatric cancers, patients and specimens may be very sparse.
-It may be difficult to enroll sufficient subjects to develop an omics test and do preliminary validation on an independent sample.
-In that case, cross-validation can provide an unbiased estimate of prediction error, if done properly (15).
+It may be difficult to enroll sufficient subjects to develop an omics test and then perform preliminary validation on an independent sample.
+In that case, cross-validation can provide an unbiased estimate of prediction error, if done properly (20).
 Cross-validation refers to the idea that a model can be evaluated in the same sample in which it is developed.
 Similar to a split sample approach, in cross-validation only a small portion of the sample is left out at a time.
-The model is estimated on the remaining samples, and the performance is evaluated on the left-out independent portion.
+The model is estimated on the remaining samples, and the performance is evaluated on the left out independent portion.
 This process is repeated many times to get a more precise estimate of the performance.
-(23) describe a cross validated trial design tailored for sparse data settings.
+(28) describe a cross validated trial design tailored for sparse data settings.

 In doing cross-validation, it is important to validate the entire model estimation process, not only part of it.
-For that reason it is often best to avoid convoluted test development procedures so as not to mistakenly leak information from the validation data (24).
+For that reason it is often best to avoid complex test development procedures involving multiple, data-driven selection steps and/or tuning parameters so as not to mistakenly leak information from the validation data (29).
 More complex procedures can also lead to overfitting, in which the model identifies random noise in the data, rather than a true signal of clinical use.

 How is the validation study designed?